 Aggravating and mitigating circumstances

 8. Does the law foresee aggravating circumstances when sentencing rape cases?
 If so, what are they?
 There are no sentencing guidelines applicable in Bangladesh.
 However, some factors have been developed in case law.
-As the punishment for single perpetrator rape is a mandatory life sentence, judges have no sentencing discretion in this regard.
+As the punishment for single perpetrator rape has been a mandatory life sentence (prior to the amendment in October 2020), judges have no sentencing discretion in this regard.
 Judges may consider aggravating circumstances when dealing with other forms of rape, such as rape causing death of victim, or gang rape.
 In such cases, judges have referred to aggravating circumstances to impose the death penalty instead of life imprisonment (the only two sentences they are allowed to give by law).
 Aggravating factors as developed in case law tend to be minority of the victim, brutal method of murdering the victim and commission of gang rape.

 a.
 Is rape by more than one perpetrator an aggravating circumstance?
 Yes